NECKERCUBE.COM

 My First CCIE Lab Attempt

 This is the unabridged version.
 The abridged version is available on LinkedIn.
 From the Written… I passed the CCIE Routing & Switching v5.1 written exam in August 2017.
-It was a huge moment for me, and felt like a great validation of the effort I had put in to reach that point.
+It was a huge moment for me, and felt like a [great validation] (/posts/2017-08-09-today-i-passed-the-ccie-rs-v5-1-written-exam/) of the effort I had put in to reach that point.
 Around the same time, my work had some Cisco Learning Credits that were about to expire, and they let me use them to purchase the full self- paced Cisco Expert Level Training (CELT, formerly 360) package, which included 25 workbook labs and 15 graded labs.

 Using Bridge Domain Interfaces on Cisco ASR-1K Routers